Reporting in microservices. How to optimize performance?

 sophisticated financial and billing system

-multi-organisation structure for large group entities
+multi-organization structure for large group entities

 workflow management tool for business processes

-integrated bulk email, SMS and live chat
+integrated bulk email, SMS, and live chat

 online system for surveys, quizzes, examination